-A necklift elevates and tightens the skin and the underlying platysma muscle to display the youthful angle of your neck and sharpen the jawline.
+A necklift can elevate and tighten the skin and underlying platysma muscle to possibly improve the angle of your neck and definition of your jawline.

 Necklift surgery can help young and mature patients achieve a sharper neck and jawline.
 All necks age with time.
 Some seem to do so too quickly, and this can seem out of proportion with the person’s character and vitality.
 Some people are born with full or blunt necks that fail to form the feminine sharp angle between their jawline and throat.
 Many of these unattractive genetic or ageing features can be improved with a necklift.
 A necklift is often performed together with a facelift to maximise the patient’s improvement in their appearance and because the procedures both use similar surgical incisions.

 People seeking a necklift are often concerned by

 - heavy jowls

 Dr Amira Sanki, our specialist plastic surgeon, will meet you in a 45 minute consultation.
 She will address your concerns about the appearance of your neck and your goals for treatment.
 The consultation will be performed with sensitivity to your opinions and thoughtfulness to your concerns.

 Dr Sanki will help you identify the parts of your face and neck that you like and don’t like in order to determine what operation best suits you.
 Your skin, facial muscles and bone structure will be analysed.
 Clinical photographs will be taken, and analysed with you.

 A necklift is an operation of moderate duration and risk and so requires a thorough medical workup beforehand.
 It is important to determine if you have any medical conditions that could interfere with safe facial surgery.